Let’s start off with one of the things everyone wants to know: The dos and don’ts of email subject line writing.

 - Names: Using first names in the subject line can actually reduce open rates.

 Now that we’ve covered the fundamentals of to do and what not to do, here is a 6-step process to improve your open rates:

 6-Steps to Improve Email Open Rates

-- Step 3: Be visually different – make you subject stand out visually by trying square brackets, sparing use of capitalization, phone numbers or quotes
+- Step 3: Be visually different – make your subject stand out visually by trying square brackets, sparing use of capitalization, phone numbers or quotes.

-If you have any other tips that you found to work, please share them in the comments below.
+Like creating an effective subject line, it’s easy to get started but hard to perfect.
+If you have any other tips or ideas that you found to work to boost your open rates, please share them with the class in the comments below.